hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +}

 message TokenCreateTransactionBody {
-+	TokenType tokenType = xx; // IWA compatibility.
-Specifies fungible or not string name = 1; // The publicly visible name of the token, limited to a UTF-8 encoding of length <tt>tokens.maxSymbolUtf8Bytes</tt>. string symbol = 2; // The publicly visible token symbol, limited to a UTF-8 encoding of length <tt>tokens.maxTokenNameUtf8Bytes</tt>
++	TokenType tokenType = 1; // IWA compatibility.
+Specifies fungible or not
+	string name = 2; // The publicly visible name of the token, limited to a UTF-8 encoding of length <tt>tokens.maxSymbolUtf8Bytes</tt>. string symbol = 3; // The publicly visible token symbol, limited to a UTF-8 encoding of length <tt>tokens.maxTokenNameUtf8Bytes</tt>
-!	uint32 decimals = 3; // The number of decimal places a token is divisible by.
+!	uint32 decimals = 4; // For tokens of type FUNGIBLE - the number of decimal places a token is divisible by.
+For tokens of type NON_FUNGIBLE - value must be 0.
++	uint64 maxSupply = 5; // IWA Compatibility.
+For tokens of type FUNGI BLE - the maximum number of tokens that can be in circulation.
+For tokens of type NON_FUNGIBLE - the maximum number of NFTs (serial numbers) that can be minted.
 This field can never be changed!
-For NON_FUNGIBLE type decimals must be 0.
-+	uint64 maxSupply = xx; // IWA Compatibility.
-Cannot be updated using admin key.
-Maximum number of fungible tokens that can be in circulation or in the case for NON_FUNGIBLE Type - the maximum number of NFTs (serial numbers) that can be minted.
-!	uint64 initialSupply = 4; // Specifies the initial supply of tokens to be put in circulation.
+!	uint64 initialSupply = 6; // Specifies the initial supply of tokens to be put in circulation.
 The initial supply is sent to the Treasury Account.
 The supply is in the lowest denomination possible.
 In the case for NON_FUNGIBLE Type the value must be 0
 !
-AccountID treasury = 5; // The account which will act as a treasury for the token.
+AccountID treasury = 7; // The account which will act as a treasury for the token.
 This account will receive the specified initial supply or the newly minted NFTs in the case for NON_FUNGIBLE Type
-	Key adminKey = 6; // The key which can perform update/delete operations on the token.
+	Key adminKey = 8; // The key which can perform update/delete operations on the token.
 If empty, the token can be perceived as immutable (not being able to be updated/deleted)
-   	Key kycKey = 7; // The key which can grant or revoke KYC of an account for the token's transactions.
+   	Key kycKey = 9; // The key which can grant or revoke KYC of an account for the token's transactions.
 If empty, KYC is not required, and KYC grant or revoke operations are not possible.
-   	Key freezeKey = 8; // The key which can sign to freeze or unfreeze an account for token transactions.
+   	Key freezeKey = 10; // The key which can sign to freeze or unfreeze an account for token transactions.
 If empty, freezing is not possible
-   	Key wipeKey = 9; // The key which can wipe the token balance of an account.
-If empty, wipe is not possible Key supplyKey = 10; // The key which can change the supply of a token.
-The key is used to sign Token Mint/Burn operations bool freezeDefault = 11; // The default Freeze status (frozen or unfrozen) of Hedera accounts relative to this token.
+   	Key wipeKey = 11; // The key which can wipe the token balance of an account.
+If empty, wipe is not possible Key supplyKey = 12; // The key which can change the supply of a token.
+The key is used to sign Token Mint/Burn operations bool freezeDefault = 13; // The default Freeze status (frozen or unfrozen) of Hedera accounts relative to this token.
 If true, an account must be unfrozen before it can receive the token
-	Timestamp expiry = 13; // The epoch second at which the token should expire; if an auto-renew account and period are specified, this is coerced to the current epoch second plus the autoRenewPeriod
+	Timestamp expiry = 14; // The epoch second at which the token should expire; if an auto-renew account and period are specified, this is coerced to the current epoch second plus the autoRenewPeriod
-   	AccountID autoRenewAccount = 14; // An account which will be automatically charged to renew the token's expiration, at autoRenewPeriod interval
+   	AccountID autoRenewAccount = 15; // An account which will be automatically charged to renew the token's expiration, at autoRenewPeriod interval
-   	Duration autoRenewPeriod = 15; // The interval at which the auto-renew account will be charged to extend the token's expiry string memo = 16; // The memo associated with the token (UTF-8 encoding max 100 bytes) }
+   	Duration autoRenewPeriod = 16; // The interval at which the auto-renew account will be charged to extend the token's expiry string memo = 17; // The memo associated with the token (UTF-8 encoding max 100 bytes) }
 ```